Core

 currently acts sequentially on the component estimators.

-The ensemble components can be accessed by indexing the ensemble directly; the number of component estimators can be obtained using length()
+The ensemble components can be accessed by indexing the ensemble; the number of component estimators can be obtained using length()

 .